AdityaGarg8/git-credential-email/README.md

   pip install keyring requests
   ```

-- For **ProtonMail**, you also need to install some more modules by running:
+- For **Proton Mail**, you also need to install some more modules by running:

   ```bash
   pip install bcrypt cryptography keyring PGPy13 requests requests-toolbelt typing-extensions